eshwen/macOS-setup/README.md

 ### TeX Live

 TeX Live is installed under the `mactex` cask with Homebrew.
 As well as the actual TeX backend, it may bundle the spelling utility cocoAspell, and fronted GUI applications like BibDesk, TeX Live Utility, LaTeXiT, and TeXShop.
-Uninstall the latter two, since VS Code is way better than TeXShop and I've never needed LaTeXiT.
+Uninstall the latter two, since VS Code is way better than TeXShop, and I've never needed LaTeXiT.
 For the former three, if they are not installed by default do so with

 ```sh
 tex_dir="/Applications/TeX"